3F/web.vsSBE/_doc/Modes/Script.md

 ---
 # Script Mode

-This for internal support of scripts.
+This action type provides the internal support of scripts from available engines like MSBuild, etc.

-*For work with any external script-engines you can use other [mode](../../Modes/)*
+*You can also use other [modes](../../Modes/) for work with any external engines if needed.*

-## What available now ?
+## What's available now ?

 * [SBE-Scripts](../../Scripts/SBE-Scripts/)
 * [MSBuild](../../Scripts/MSBuild/)